npatrick04/rt-events/README.md

 `rt-events` is a simple event notification utility for multi-threaded applications.
 It is designed to provide an event interface similar to that provided by VxWorks, RTEMS, or other Real-Time Operating Systems.
 This implementation uses a mutex and condition variable, so it cannot be used in an interrupt context as you'd get with a RTOS event manager.
 That said, the implementation is simple enough.
 Your mileage may vary.

 The implementation depends only on Bordeaux Threads, and so is compatible wherever that is.
-Thus far it's been tested on SBCL.
+Thus far it's been tested on SBCL and CCL on Windows and Linux.

 # Installation